-Criterion 5, Cost-benefit/Cost-effectiveness: The outcomes outweigh the costs of screening.
+This criterion considers if the outcomes outweigh the costs of screening.
 All outcomes, both positive and negative, need to be considered in the analysis.
-Important considerations to be included in economic analyses include: the prevalence of the condition among newborns; the positive and negative predictive values of the screening and diagnostic tests; variability of clinical presentation by those who have the condition; the impact of ambiguous results such as the emotional and economic impact on the family and medical system; and adverse effects or unintended consequences of screening
+Important considerations to be included in economic analyses include: the prevalence of the condition among newborns; the positive and negative predictive values of the screening and diagnostic tests; variability of clinical presentation by those who have the condition; the impact of ambiguous results such as the emotional and economic impact on the family and medical system; and adverse effects or unintended consequences of screening.